-Electrolytes 101: Why They’re Essential To Your Success On The Track
+Why Electrolytes Are Essential To Your Success On The Track

 Raise your hand if you’ve heard that your body needs electrolytes.

 Now, raise your hand if you know why.

-But based off of what I’ve learned, you better believe I wish I knew how vital electrolytes were sooner.
+But based on what I’ve learned, you better believe I wish I knew how vital electrolytes were sooner.
 And you also better believe I’ll never get on my dirt bike without them again!

 Below, I’m going to give you a crash course on electrolytes: covering what they are, what they do, why they are important for hydration, and why they’re so crucial to your success on the track.

 What Are Electrolytes?

-Electrolytes are minerals that allow electrical impulsed from your brain to move through your body fluids.
+Electrolytes are minerals that allow electrical impulses from your brain to move through your body fluids.
 They form when mineral salts dissolve in water and break apart.

 Some of the most prominent and essential electrolytes in your body include calcium, chloride, magnesium, potassium, and sodium.